RobSero/eBay-price-checker/README.md

 ### **5.1 - Notable Bugs**

-- Error handling is quite limited on the Web App version, particularly if the user tries to put a poorly spelt search input because eBay will not return any data to the webscraper if this is the case.
+- Error handling is quite limited on the web app version, particularly if the user tries to put a poorly spelt search input because eBay will not return any data to the webscraper if this is the case.
 The mobile app using React Native has error handling built in because that is the platform where the app will actually be used in real life situations.

 - Due to the project being a sprint and with a limited target audience of my parents, it is unlikely I will return to fix this minor bug on the web version as time would be better spent on more significant future projects.